kalehdoo/OpenAnalytics/README.md

 # Open Clinical Analytics Platform by Kalehdoo (In Development)
-View the application at below link: https://kalehdoo.shinyapps.io/app01/
+Link to the shiny application hosted at shinyapps.io(free account):
+Note: Since the dashboards are data intensive, it may take few seconds for the app to load, so have patience. https://kalehdoo.shinyapps.io/app01/

 ## Goal: